FabricMC/fabricmc.net/cli.md

 ---
 layout: page
 title: "Fabric command line tools"
-permalink: /use/cli/
+permalink: /develop/cli/
 ---

-The Fabric command line tools (CLI) can be used to generate new mods right from your terminal.
+The Fabric command line tools (CLI) can be used to generate new mods directly from your terminal.
+If you happen to find an issue please make sure to report it on our [GitHub](https://github.com/FabricMC/fabricmc.net) page.

 ## Installation